 The U.S. and Germany are obligated, as two of the largest economies and historic emitters of greenhouse gas emissions in the world, to lead the global transition to cleaner power systems.
 Their success or failure in transforming energy systems has immense global signaling effects.
 Closer cooperation in this innovative sector could revamp a faltering historic partnership.

 Germany’s chosen path to a clean energy future is ambitious and unprecedented amongst industrialized countries.
 The government passed a series of measures in 2011 to simultaneously move away from fossil fuels and phase out nuclear power.
 Renewable energy is to become the backbone of the country’s energy system – at least 60 percent of the nation’s primary energy consumption and 80 percent of electricity are to come from renewables in 2050.
 Meanwhile, the last nuclear reactor is to be shut down in 2022.
-(See the table below for an overview of German energy policy goals).

 The country is already a leader in renewable energies.
 Few countries have a greater installed per capita capacity of renewables, excluding hydropower, than does Germany.
 Moreover, the government also envisions energy efficiency to be a key component in enabling the clean energy transition.
 Germany aims to reduce primary energy consumption by 50 percent by 2050 and increase energy productivity, or the GDP produced per unit of energy, by 2.1 percent per year.